dgwarlug47/notes2/content/blog/Ok Computer/radiohead.md

 - People and their loss of their individuality
 - Progressive rock
 - https://www.youtube.com/watch?v=TGmh_6Yf5GI
+- Its title and lyrics are a reference to Marvin the Paranoid Android

 Comparison with bohemian rapsody
 - In some ways this song is the opposite of bohemian rapsody.
 Whatever happens in bohemian rapsody, the same is translated to paranoid android by replacing the human by the machine.
 For example, instead of talking about us being angry about what we have done, it's about us being angry about the system.
 It's about the human being transformed in the supporting actor